12989 Jupiter Rd. Suite #106 Dallas, TX 75238

 When a dental emergency strikes, you don’t have to face it alone.
 Our Dallas dental office is here to provide fast, professional, and compassionate care when you need it most.
 We’ll make sure you get the treatment you need to protect your smile and relieve your pain.

 Get emergency dentistry services in Dallas, TX.
 If you need to treat a dental emergency, please call Lochwood Family Dental at 214-544-9633.
-If you need dental care, but you don’t have a dental emergency, request a dental appointment with us online.
+If you need dental care but don’t have a dental emergency, request a dental appointment with us online.
+We serve patients from Lochwood, Highland Meadows, and Orchard Hills.